kary2003/Bettermen/README.md

 ## Results

 * What has been the business impact of this company so far?
-   - They have made investing more simple and many large investment companies such as vanguard are begining to embrace the technology.
+   - They have made investing simpler and many large investment companies such as vanguard are beginning to embrace the technology.

 * How is your company performing relative to competitors in the same domain?